 In this section we use the model to measure the vulnerability of US banks between 2001 and 2010.
 We start by describing the sample and how we estimate the factor exposures.
 We then validate the model by looking at the build-up of systemic risk during the 2007 pre-crisis period.
 We also analyze the predicted effect of the Lehman Brothers failure on other banks.
-After these checks, we present three sets of outputs, including (a) the most vulnerable banks at various points in time, (b) the most systemic banks in terms of their contribution to potential deleveraging, and (c) an analysis of the impact of the WaMu and JP Morgan merger on systemic risk.
+After these checks, we present three sets of outputs, including (a) the most vulnerable banks at various points in time, (b) the most systemic banks in terms of their contribution to potential deleveraging.